docksal/docksal/docs/project-customize.md

 There are some values that are not required for docker-compose to work but are required for Docksal stack to function.

 **1.** In `web` service these are a volume, labels, environment variables and a dependency.
-You should not remove ro change these volume, labels or variables.
+You should not remove or change these volume, labels or variables.

 ```yaml
   web: